Reliquary: Alive With Hope

 Dec 8, 2021 to Feb 25, 2022 |

 I reject nature.
-I condemn all things so described.
-Under the malign banner of ‘nature’, too much violence has been done.
+Under the malign banner of ‘nature’ violence has been done.
 With one anodyne word we have compartmentalized something formidable into a tiny thing that we kick under the table, rather than come to terms with its terrifying truth.
 We can neither escape nor control nature, so what does it serve to have a word for this all-encompassing, immovable thing?
-It allows us the egotistical illusion of independence.
-Reality, existence, the universe, nature, whatever the frame of reference, these words allow us to comprehend something that overwhelms us and imagine it as discrete and external.
-There is a price to pay for this convenience; the comfort of compartmentalization comes at the cost of limiting our understanding of our role and obligations.
-It puts blinders on us, and in doing so it absolves us of respect and fear for it.
-In this impoverished context, ‘nature’ undermines our judgement, our ability to make effective choices about our own survival.
+It only allows us the egotistical illusion of independence.
+Nature allows us to identify something that overwhelms us and imagine it as discreet and external.
+There is a price to pay for this convenience; the comfort of compartmentalization comes at the cost of limiting our understanding of our true role and obligations.
+It puts blinders on us, absolves us of respect and fear for it.
+In this impoverished context ‘nature’ undermines our judgement, our ability to make effective choices about our own survival.

 |